MyCoRe-Org/mycore/mycore-doubletfinder/readme.txt

 #################################################
 To create a redundancy map for an object type you can use the web cli.
 The command is "MCRRedundancyCommands -> generate redundancy map for type {0} with map generator {1}".
 The type has to be one of your predefined types in mycore.properties ('author' in docportal for example).
 The map generator is the implementation of how the redundancy map will be created.
-By default there are two possebilities:
+By default there are two possibilities:
 defaultGenerator: compares all objects of a type with each other
 fastGenerator: compares object n with n - 1 (fieldsToSort has to be set!)